Explainable and externally validated machine learning for neurocognitive diagnosis via electrocardiograms: Methods

 For the internal dataset, stratified folds were created based on diagnoses, age, and gender distributions, using an 18:1:1 split as described in previous research \cite{strodthoff2024prospects}.
-A similar stratification procedure was applied to the external dataset to maintain consistency.
-The training process emphasizes MIMIC-IV-ECG due to its broader ethnic diversity compared to ECG-VIEW-II, which helps improve the model’s generalization across various populations, as shown in prior studies \cite{alcaraz2024estimationcardiacnoncardiacdiagnosis}, which focused on cardiac conditions, \cite{alcaraz2024electrocardiogrambaseddiagnosisliverdiseases} for liver conditions, and \cite{alcaraz2024explainablemachinelearningneoplasms} for neoplasms.
+The external evaluation is performed on the complete cohort.
+The training process emphasizes MIMIC-IV-ECG due to its broader ethnic diversity compared to ECG-VIEW-II, which helps improve the model’s generalization across various populations, as shown in prior studies \cite{alcaraz2024estimationcardiacnoncardiacdiagnosis}, which focused on cardiac disorders, \cite{alcaraz2024electrocardiogrambaseddiagnosisliverdiseases} for liver disorders, and \cite{alcaraz2024explainablemachinelearningneoplasms} for neoplasms.
 This strategy ensures robust internal training and reliable external validation across ethnically and geographically diverse cohorts.